-The accommodation facility has a full capacity of 900, with no migrants and refugees currently accommodated there.
+The accommodation facility has a full capacity of 900, currently accommodating 9 persons.
 The facility is destined for persons in return procedures.
 The main nationalities are Syrians, Afghans, Iraqis and Iranians.
 Food services are provided by NGOs as well as the Slovenian army.
 IOM offers psychosocial support through a psychologist, a social worker and Arabic interpreter.
 Due to the decrease in numbers of accommodated persons, the organizations present are downsizing their activity.
 Migrants are free to exit the center for in-country travel, however they have to inform the police about their itinerary.